teens barcelona

 If so, drag them along to the Moco Museum Barcelona, where teenagers can immerse themselves in modern art marvels from some of the genre's biggest stars.
 They'll see pieces from Banksy and David LaChapelle, as well as older works from the likes of Dali and Andy Warhol.
 Reel them in with the street art, then surprise them with the 20th-century artists.
 It's the perfect plan.

-For any teenagers with even a passing interest in art, street art, or ideologically-driven media, the Moco Museum is easily one of the best things to do in Barcelona for your darling little Zoomers.
+For any teenager with even a passing interest in art, street art, or ideologically-driven media, the Moco Museum is easily one of the best things to do in Barcelona for your darling little Zoomers.

 Escape Hunt Barcelona